10 Essential Herbs and Spices for Autumn Wellness: A Blend of Traditional Chinese Medicine and Ayurveda

 2. Cinnamon (Cinnamomum verum)

-• Ayurveda: Balances Vata and Kapha; supports digestion and respiratory function.
+Ayurveda: Balances Vata and Kapha, stimulates digestion, and supports respiratory health.

 3. Turmeric (Curcuma longa)